hesto2/civilization_vi_apworld/docs/en_Civilization VI.md

 - "I switched to a government that has more slots than I have policy cards!"
   - The base game would prevent you from confirming any policy changes/government switches if you did not fill each slot.
 This is problematic if you receive a high level government early in the game.
 To combat this, requirements for having all policy slots filled have been removed. __NOTE__: This means that you won't get turn blocking notifications telling you to switch governments when you unlock a new one or when you unlock a better version of a policy you currently have equipped.
 You will still be able to change your policies/government any time you complete a civic.

+- "How does DeathLink work here?
+Am I going to have to start a new game every time one of my friends dies??"
+  - Heavens no, my fellow Archipelago appreciator.
+In Civilization, when a death link is sent your way, you will instead have a random unit killed!
+These can be any unit (great people, combat, builders, etc).
+  - In the event you lose one of your units in combat (this means captured units don't count), then you will send a death link event to the rest of your friends.

 ## What's Next?
 There are a couple of things on the horizon that will be implemented soon, including:
-- Death Link (When someone dies, it will destroy a random unit of yours.
-When a unit of yours is destroyed, it will trigger a death for everyone else)
 - Progressive Governments

 Further out, I'm toying with the following ideas: